Gender-neutral language: United States

 The American English language contains gendered connotations that make it challenging for gender-neutral language to achieve the desired linguistic equality.
-"Male default" is especially prominent in the United States and often when gender-neutral language is used around traditionally male institutions, the neutrality does not prevent people from automatically translating "they" to the default "he."
+"Male default" is especially prominent in the United States, and often, when gender-neutral language is used around traditionally male institutions, the neutrality does not prevent people from automatically translating "they" to the default "he."

-Many political conservatives have responded negatively to the usage of gender-neutral language, such as the use of the term "pregnant people" instead of "pregnant women".
-These reactions have been noted as part of the broader American culture wars.
+Tensions over gender-neutral language in discussions of pregnancy, such as the use of the term "pregnant people" instead of "pregnant women", have become part of the broader American culture wars.